boehs/ltc/analysis/README.md

 - `count` of letters and average number of upvotes per bucket.
 - In buckets of how many comments each letter recieved

-> **NOTE:** There are negative comments and I am as confused as you are.
+> **Note**: There are negative comments and I am as confused as you are.
 It's not my fault.
 Somehow my data source has negative comments sometimes

 ### [Upvotes](buckets/upvote/data.csv)